 My biggest fail happened when jet lag kicked in and I ran out of steam.
 Worried I was going to fall asleep and do a head plant into the duck butter, I was forced to cancel the final course of the meal, the Cold Duck in Champagne-Sorbet.

 It was a crucial mistake, like listening to a Beethoven’s symphony without making it to the final coda.
 Or running a marathon and stopping 10 feet from the finish line.

-So now, whenever I relive this extraordinary culinary journey in my mind (and I do, whenever I’m hungry), the memory of Pink Roasted Challans Duck with blueberry, pak choi and chanterelles; an exquisite Duck Confit with celery foam and summer truffles; and, let me be clear about this – an ENTIRE roasted duck – will always be shadowed by the dish that got away, the Cold Duck in Champagne-Sorbet.
+So now, whenever I relive this extraordinary culinary journey in my mind (and I do, whenever I’m hungry), the memory of Pink Roasted Challans Duck with blueberry, pak choi and chanterelles; the exquisite Duck Confit with celery foam and summer truffles; and, let me be clear about this – an ENTIRE roasted duck – will always be shadowed by the dish that got away, the Cold Duck in Champagne-Sorbet.

 Jet lag, you did me wrong.

 The next morning, feeling rested from the spa and still full of duck (but game for a big buffet breakfast anyway, in order to make up for the abandoned Cold Duck in Champagne-Sorbet), I thought of the long list of stars and celebrities who have passed through the Hotel Nassauer Hof’s weighty glass doors, soaked in its spring water and dined in its restaurants.

 I may not have the cachet of VIP guests such as Kaiser Wilhelm II, John F. Kennedy, Gene Hackman, David Bowie and Audrey Hepburn, and I couldn’t even make it to the finish line of an extraordinary meal, but I no longer doubted that there was a place for a spa-goer like me here, especially if I didn’t steal the china and, unlike Dostoevsky, made sure to pay my bill.